 Born in New York City on February 18, 1848, Louis Comfort Tiffany lived an extraordinary life—and left a rich artistic legacy.
-From his magnificent stained-glass windows in American churches to his coveted lamps and Favrile glass vases that garner millions today at auction, the work of the Gilded Age master continues to resonate with art lovers everywhere.
-His prodigious output is well represented in the Museum’s American Wing, where The Met Store team finds endless inspiration.
+From his magnificent stained-glass windows to his coveted lamps and Favrile glass vases that earn millions at auction today, the work of the Gilded Age master continues to resonate with art lovers.
+His prodigious output is well represented in the Museum’s American Wing, where The Met Store team finds a source of endless inspiration.

 On view in this gallery is an elegant Favrile vase with a peacock feather pattern, one of Louis C. Tiffany’s favorite motifs from nature.
 Made about 1900, this gleaming piece lends its iridescence to our sleek pen and handsome glass paperweight.
 The lustrous feather design also graces our sophisticated shawl—a Met Store best seller, season after season.